Ceramics

 ViewWatch this space

-In October 2020 we welcomed our friends from The British Antique Dealers’ Association, (BADA) to our Islington Galleries.
+We welcomed our friends from The British Antique Dealers’ Association, (BADA) to our Islington Galleries.
 BADA had been making a series of short videos showcasing the broad range of their membership.
 In this video, Kevin offers a brief insight to our business, takes a look around our galleries and shows an exceptional example of Japanese Meiji-era metal-work.

 Associations